Join us! Click here to view open faculty positions with the Biostatistics department.

 - To provide outstanding statistical analyses for MD Anderson research studies, including the proper use of standard and cutting-edge methods in an efficient fashion to maximize power for discoveries while appropriately controlling type I errors and false discoveries

 - To develop and participate in inter-institutional graduate academic programs in biostatistics

 - To provide educational programs in biostatistical literacy and principles for non-quantitative research scientists and clinicians

-- Biostatistics, Bioinformatics & Systems Biology at the Graduate School of Biomedical Sciences
+- Quantitative Sciences at the MD Anderson UTHealth Graduate School of Biomedical Sciences

 - Interinstitutional Graduate Program in Biostatistics for Cancer Research, a joint doctoral training program with Rice University